-Peter Eaton, Company Secretary, has a contract of employment with the Company.
+Peter Eaton, Company Secretary, has a contract of employment dated 4 December 2006 with the Company, with no specific expiry date.
 This contract is capable of termination on three months' notice plus any amounts payable under the Company's redundancy policy.
 The Company retains the right to terminate the contract immediately.